Salt Lake City Language Programs

 Associate of Applied Science in American Sign Language/English Interpreting

 This 2-year degree program trains individuals for careers in interpreting sign language.
 Courses cover topics like interpreting, ethical and professional standards, and comparative linguistics.
-Graduates are prepared to sit for the Utah State Interpreter Certification exam, the National Interpreter Certification, or the Educational Interpreter Performance Assessment.
+Graduates are prepared to sit for the Utah State Interpreter Certification exam, the National Interpreter Certification exam, or the Educational Interpreter Performance Assessment.

 Associate of Arts in Language and Culture